spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 Windows support `#1296 <https://github.com/spacetx/starfish/issues/1296>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A large number of our image-based transcriptomics users would prefer to use windows for their image processing.
+Over half of the scientists we've spoken to would prefer to use Windows for their image processing.
-While starfish supports Windows through the Windows Subsystem for Linux, we will support native Windows to allow
+While starfish can be run on Windows machines through the Windows Subsystem for Linux, this feature is not available on
-Windows users to leverage starfish's parallelism and run starfish on Windows servers.
+older versions of Windows or Windows Servers, and requires knowledge of Linux, which not all image-based
+transcriptomics data analysts may have.
+We will enable native Windows support so that users can run starfish
+on their machine of choice directly.

 Multi Field of View Workflows `#1338 <https://github.com/spacetx/starfish/issues/1338>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~